Efficiency Saves Money!

 Last updated: March 02, 2019

-The information contained on website and Sprinkler System Calculator mobile app (the "Service") is for general information purposes only.
+The information contained on this website and Precip-Mate mobile apps (the "Service") is for general information purposes only.

 assumes no responsibility for errors or omissions in the contents on the Service.